-Funding for the Basin Property Remediation Program (BPRP) in 2011 will be provided by the EPA and the State of Idaho on private, state, county and local government lands.
+Funding from a number of sources for the Basin Property Remediation Program (BPRP) in the 2012-2016 planning period will be provided by the EPA and the State of Idaho on private, state, county and local government lands.
 The Federal Land Management agencies will continue providing funding for human health and ecological system cleanup actions on federally managed lands.
-For the 5 year planning period, funding for implementation of additional human health and ecological remedies in OU-3 will be provided through the SCCWT Settlement Trust.
-Developing a Flood Control program including levee evaluation and required upgrade plus seeking a funding source for the work was assigned to the BEIPC Executive Director in November 2009.
 Funding for the infrastructure revitalization activities will continue to be addressed in the Drainage Control Infrastructure Revitalization Plan (DCIRP) process.